Socialist Federal Republic of Yugoslavia: Military

 The armed forces of SFR Yugoslavia consisted of the Yugoslav People's Army (Jugoslovenska narodna armija, JNA), Territorial Defense (TO), Civil Defense (CZ) and Milicija (police) in wartime.
 Socialist Yugoslavia maintained a strong military force.
+All male citizens were subject to 12 months of mandatory military service regardless of nationality.
+No form of alternative service was available, and conscientious objectors faced harsh treatment for refusing military service.
 The JNA was the main organization of the military forces, and was composed of the ground army, navy and aviation.
 Militarily, Yugoslavia had a policy of self-sufficiency.
 Due to its policy of neutrality and non-alignment, efforts were made to develop the country's military industry to provide the military with all its needs, and even for export.
 Most of its military equipment and pieces were domestically produced, while some was imported both from the East and the West.
 The regular army mostly originated from the Yugoslav Partisans of World War II.

 Yugoslavia had a thriving arms industry and exported to nations, primarily those who were non-aligned as well as others like Iraq, and Ethiopia.
 Yugoslav companies like Zastava Arms produced Soviet-designed weaponry under license as well as creating weaponry from scratch, ranging from police pistols to airplanes.
 SOKO was an example of a successful military aircraft design by Yugoslavia before the Yugoslav wars.
 Beside the federal army, each of the republics had their own respective Territorial Defense Forces.
 They were a national guard of sorts, established in the frame of a new military doctrine called "General Popular Defense" as an answer to the brutal end of the Prague Spring by the Warsaw Pact in Czechoslovakia in 1968.
 It was organized on republic, autonomous province, municipality and local community levels.
 Given that its role was mainly defense, it had no formal officer training regime, no offensive capabilities and little military training.
 As Yugoslavia splintered, the army factionalized along ethnic lines, and by 1991–92 Serbs made up almost the entire army as the separating states formed their own.